-There are opportunities for domestic and international students to have an international experience during their degree.
+There are opportunities for domestic and international students to have an international experience as part of their programme.

 As New Zealand's largest university and leading research institution, the University of Auckland is a member of three international networks: Association of Pacific Rim Universities (APRU), Universitas 21 and Worldwide Universities Network (WUN).
 These network partnerships allow FMHS students access to virtual and international conferences and workshops.